 A report released in 2023 by the American Automobile Association showed that only a small number of Americans have faith in driverless cars.
 The report revealed that 68% of drivers would be scared to ride in a self-driving vehicle, up from 55% in 2022.
 What’s more, 63% of adults said they would feel less safe sharing the road with autonomous vehicles while walking or riding a bicycle.

 To regain the trust of drivers, “there must be safeguards in place to protect vehicle occupants and the motorists, bicyclists, and pedestrians with whom they share the road,” said Megan Foster, AAA’s director of Federal Affairs.

 No. 5: There’s No Substitute For Human Drivers

 They also can be confused by changes in the road or environments they’re not accustomed to.
-Meanwhile, human drivers are more adaptable and are better at reading signs and adjusting their driving behavior to fit whatever situation they’re in.
+Meanwhile, human drivers are more adaptable and better at reading signs and adjusting their driving behavior to fit their situation.

-Drivers who are alert and well-trained continue to be the best bet for safe roads.
-And, when drivers are trained to effectively see, analyze and react to the changing environments of the road, they make the roads safer for everyone.
+Alert and well-trained drivers continue to be the best bet for safe roads.
+And when drivers are trained to effectively see, analyze and react to the changing environments of the road, they make the roads safer for everyone.